Laundry How Tos

-My mom Connie does put about 1 cup white vinegar in every batch of laundry along with Borax to lift stains and for odor control
+TIP: One cup of white vinegar in every batch of laundry along with Borax lifts stains and odor

 - A few sources did say not to wash jeans for like 6 months of use to ‘save them’ —- I say eeewww and not on my watch!
 They can be worn a few times IF they are not smelly and icky and you wipe them off where dirt and such show.

 - Turn then inside out and wash up to 4 at a time in cold water; you want lots of water for those babies to swim in.
 And on the delicate cycle is a must

 - Always wash with other jeans to prevent bleeding onto other colors and to help maintain the original color also

 - Add 1 cup of white vinegar and 1/4 cup of regular salt to the water before adding in the jean to help set the dye and hold the color.
 Another reason you need to have lots of water for those jeans to float around in.

 - After washing, if your jeans have lost a bit of their fit, place them in the dryer for half a cycle on the LOWEST setting, still inside out.
 Then take them out, hang them by the legs (not the waist band) from a pants hanger on a shower rod or somewhere high enough up.